Khateebxtreme/SnapLink/README.md

 ## Roadmap

-- Adding Anon functionalities to short links (only available for a particular session)
+- Adding Anon functionalities to short links (only available for a particular session) next.